Characters: The Blacklist: Main

 - The Profiler: Part of her formal skill set.
 She trained and was about to become an official FBI profiler, but after Reddington dragged her into his game, she's now more of an Action Girl.
 Her profiling skills still come up occasionally, though.

 - Properly Paranoid: Thanks to the events of "Berlin", Liz is paranoid to the point that she changes residences and keeps her Glock 19 in case someone wants to off her.
+She even oversaw the lockup of Tom in a secret location.

 - Sherlock Scan: Once per Episode to trace a criminal down.